ibm-cloud-docs/solution-tutorials/lamp-stack.md

 7. Done, now you can complete the WordPress setup and publish on the platform.
 Open a browser and go to http://yourPublicIPAddress/wordpress.
 Substitute the public IP address of your VM.
 It should look similar to this image.
    ![WordPress site running](images/solution4/WordPressSiteRunning.png)

+## Point domain to a LAMP server
+To point your domain to the LAMP server, simply point the A record the server public IP address.
+You can get the server public IP address from the dashboard.

+## Scale a LAMP server
+...

+## Secure a LAMP server
+...

+## Monitor a LAMP server
+...

 ## Summary
 In this tutorial, you deployed a LAMP server using IBM Cloud.
 You learned how to:
 * Provision a LAMP server
 * Install Apache, MySQL, and PHP
 * Verify installation and configuration
 * Install WordPress
+* Point domain to a LAMP server
+* Scale a LAMP server
+* Secure a LAMP server
+* Monitor a LAMP server

 ## Next step